Graphite On A Molecular Level Bonding

 Beyond Ideal Graphite: Defects and Functionalization

 The discussion so far has focused on ideal graphite structures.
-However, real-world graphite often contains defects, such as vacancies (missing atoms), dislocations (irregularities in the lattice), and grain boundaries (interfaces between different crystal orientations).
+On the flip side, real-world graphite often contains defects, such as vacancies (missing atoms), dislocations (irregularities in the lattice), and grain boundaries (interfaces between different crystal orientations).
 These defects can influence the material's properties.

 The Rise of Graphene: A Single Layer Revolution